fletp/virtual-battery/README.md

 data, the simulation relies on data from NYISO, which only controls prices within New York State.

-## Getting Started

-Describe how to get this up and running on somebody else's machine

-### Prerequisites

-What you need installed before you install this.

-### Installing

-How to install this software specifically.

-### Testing your setup

-How to test that your instance of virtual-battery is working as expected.

-## Built With

-Describe key dependencies.

 ## Authors

 * **Todd Cowen** - *Principal Investigator* - [eac20](https://github.coecis.cornell.edu/eac20)